 Peer-to-peer (P2P) lending is another FinTech method that allows people to skip traditional banks.
 With P2P lending, borrowers connect with investors online and both parties are armed with digital instruments such as online loan comparison platforms to make the lending process quick, safe, and easy.
 While there are well-established players like Prosper and Lending Club on the P2P lending market, smaller startups are also making their way forward with decent investments.
 For example, Smava, an online social lending platform that offers personal loans from $1,000 to almost $150,000, has facilitated $67,056,018 in lending so far according to Crunchbase.

 Digital transformation is the first step to future of banking technology

 There are two ways that traditional banks can respond to their FinTech competitors.
 First, they can purchase and incorporate FinTech startups, strengthening their position on the market.
 Second, banks can acquire new digital products, new clients, or even ready-to-implement ideas.
 Or they can just continue the struggle.
 To stay relevant, banks have to transform and respond rapidly to market conditions with products and services that clients want.

-The move to digital banking means more than a simple shift from branches to mobile banking apps.
+The move to digital bank means more than a simple shift from branches to mobile payment apps.
 Credible digital banking requires a cultural switch in the way that banks respond to disruption.
 New banks deliver the majority of their products and services digitally and are ready to work with new technologies, which is how they broaden their target audience.
 At the same time, they have no illusions about the fact that digitalization requires investment and thorough planning that may reshape the entire organization.

 It’s clear that before testing the waters with digital transformation, banks should nail it down with precise strategies.
-A clear understanding of how digital banking works and the value it can bring is vital.
+A clear understanding of how digital bank works and the value it can bring is vital.
 Data-based analysis of user behavior and market evolution along with informed decisions about where to start with digital investments can help product owners avoid costly mistakes.
 We recommend cooperating with a trusted software vendor to access the digital banking expertise needed to succeed with digital services.

 Get in touch with our FinTech experts to learn more about the technological side of digital banking services.